 Cleared Property Crime/Fraud Incidents - Incidents that have been reported and considered as property crime or fraud incidents that result in a satisfactory disposition such as an arrest but also if they are ruled to be unfounded incidents, a victim refuses to cooperate, or prosecution is declined.
-2018 Clearance Statistics Analysis For the 2018 calendar year, the Locust Police Department produced 1,611 incident reports.
-This number considers only reports for the purpose of these clearance statistics.
+2020 Clearance Statistics Analysis For the 2020 calendar year, the first year of the Locust Police Department under new Chief Steven R. Smith and followed upon his unexpected passing by Chief Jeff B. Shew, the Locust Police Department produced 1,928 incident reports for clearance consideration.
+This number considers only reports for the purpose of these clearance statistics and would represent an increase of 191 completed reports from the prior calendar year.
 As stated, the vast majority of reports taken are non-criminal in nature, or they are incidents that result in a disposition to consider them as non-criminal.
 Because of these factors, it is understandable that the overall closed/clearance percentage would be high in a city with a relatively low occurrence of criminal incidents.
-The overall clearance percentage for the Locust Police Department in 2018 was 93.97% which was largely due to 78.5% of completed reports being non-criminal in nature or ending with a disposition where they would be deemed as non-criminal.
-This clearance percentage included 83 incidents that resulted in leads being exhausted and 14 incidents that remained open at year's end (see last paragraph in this analysis for additional insight into 2018 open incidents).
-Open incidents are incidents still under investigation that are based on the criteria of misdemeanor offense investigations remaining open for a minimum of 30 days and felony investigations remaining open for a minimum of 90 days unless circumstances would dictate otherwise.
-Open incidents will also include those incidents where arrest warrants for offenders have been obtained however they have not yet been apprehended.
-For incidents deemed as criminal incidents and/or property crime/fraud incidents, clearance percentages for 2018 were 69.9% and 67.5% respectively.
+The overall clearance percentage for the Locust Police Department in 2020 was 93.8% which was largely due to 78.94% of completed reports being non-criminal in nature or ending with a disposition where they would be deemed as non-criminal.
+This clearance percentage included 90 incidents that resulted in leads being exhausted and 29 incidents that remained open at year's end for the 2020 calendar year.
+The 93.8% overall clearance percentage would represent an 1.0% decrease from the overall clearance percentage in 2019, however it is noted that 27 more cases remained open in 2020 than in 2019.
+For full disclosure, once closed these cases will either elevate or decrease the overall closed percentage however based on recent processing, any change up or down will be minimal.
+For incidents deemed as criminal incidents and/or property crime/fraud incidents, clearance percentages for 2020 were 79.1% and 69.9% respectively.
 It should be noted that in a smaller city with a low incidence of overall criminal activity, there is a greater possibility of achieving higher clearance on criminal and property crime incidents as opposed to a large city with significantly higher rates of criminal activity.
-This should not take away from however that the percentages the Locust Police Department was able to achieve in 2018 was a result of highly efficient response times, and dedicated follow-up investigation of incidents that either resulted in on-scene arrests or charges obtained for criminal incidents.
-Finally, as stated prior, at year's end the department showed 14 open incidents for the 2018 calendar year.
-It should be noted that in 13 of those 14 open incidents, either arrest warrants have been issued for the identified offenders or the offenders have been identified with additional investigation needed prior to acquiring criminal charges.
-These 13 incidents would all be considered as criminal incidents and 11 of them would also be considered as property crime or fraud incidents.
-If there is consideration given that a satisfactory disposition will result once these offenders are located and served with active warrants for their arrest, the Locust Police Department's overall clearance percentage for 2018 would be 94.8%, the criminal incident clearance percentage would be 73.6%, and the property crime/fraud clearance percentage would be 72.4%.
+This should not take away from however that the percentages the Locust Police Department was able to achieve in 2020 was also the result of highly efficient response times, and dedicated follow-up investigation of incidents that either resulted in on-scene arrests or charges obtained for criminal incidents.
+These clearance percentages for criminal and property crime incidents would represent clearance percentage increases of 3.7% and 1.2% respectively compared to final percentages one year ago.
+We also believe the addition of a second investigator position within the department in September aided in criminal and property crime clearance percentage increases.
+The Locust Police Department is extremely proud of all of our officers in our patrol and investigations divisions that are responsible for the vast majority of our agency's high clearance rates.
+They are dedicated officers that always respond quickly, work efficiently, and follow-up relentlessly to achieve successful and satisfactory dispositions at a very high percentage.